-There are no material changes or commitments occurring after 31st March, 2021, which may affect the financial position of the Company or may require disclosure.
+There are no material changes or a commitment occurring after 31st March, 2024, which may affect the financial position of the Company or may require is closure.

 COMPLIANCE WITH RBI GUIDELINES

 Your company has adopted "Fair practices Code" and complied and continues to comply with all the applicable regulations, circulars and guidelines issued by the RBI for every NBFC Company from time to time.